 This market is one of the more relaxed markets as it is indoors and tables are provided.
 There is an amazing community of craftsmen and women at this market that made me want to spend any penny earned that day if I could.
 The market takes place at the beautiful Greenpoint Loft, which allows for a very laid back commeradery.
 The local community comes out and supports the market regularly and are very curious about the story of the vendors. they usually look for originality, sustainability, and health.
 I truly enjoy selling at this market.
 We will be present at the upcoming Valentine's Day Market.
 Check our Instagram and Facebook to stay updated.

 The Taste of Africa Festival is perhaps one of the most fun markets out there.
 With African chefs, live music and entertainment, this market is more like a large African Gala than just a food festival.
 I truly enjoy this event in particular due to the fun atmosphere and the amazing not so common foods.
 This market was also indoors and easy in terms of setting up and break down.
 I was easily able to do this on my own.
 Check our Instagram or Facebook account to see the upcoming event in February.

 In addition to markets, SAMOSA NYC also took part in various events around the city.
 I also catered private events and personally delivered food orders to customers around the city.
 2018 was an excellent year, we are soon to be 1 year old and are very excited about what 2019 has to offer.
-Stay up to date on our upcoming events, come taste our samosas and stay tuned for next weeks blog post on Sudan's culture of food and hospitality.
+Stay up to date on our upcoming events, come taste our samosas and stay tuned for next weeks blog posts.